michaelguse/sample_app/README.markdown

-# Sales & Marketing Incentive Solution - SAMIS: prototype development - ALl copyrights belong to Optimize Consulting, LLC
+# Sales & Marketing Incentive Solution
+## SAMIS: prototype development
+All copyrights belong to Optimize Consulting, LLC

-# Intro
+### Intro

 This is the prototype application for the Sales & Marketing Solution for organizations operating products that are being sold via a retail distribution business arm.